henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 Using CoAP, the server retains configuration that creates subscription state when the YANG data store is started.
-The client has to have or gain knowledge of the CoAP token that are included inthe responses created in the context of the subscription state create from server configuration.
+The client has to have or gain knowledge of the CoAP tokens that are included in the responses created in the context of the subscription state create from server configuration.

 ### Retaining the Content of a GET Operation as Configuration